-With regard to original and supporting data related thereto, agency guidelines shall not require that all disseminated data be subjected to a reproducibility requirement.
+Original and supporting data must be subject to commonly accepted scientific, financial, and statistical standards related thereto.
+However, agency guidelines shall not require that all disseminated data be subjected to a reproducibility requirement.
 Agencies may identify, in consultation with the relevant scientific and technical communities, those particular types of data that can practicably be subjected to a reproducibility requirement, given ethical, feasibility, or confidentiality constraints.
-It is understood that reproducibility of data is an indication of transparency about With regard to original and supporting data related thereto, agency guidelines shall not require that all disseminated data be subjected to a reproducibil
+It is understood that reproducibility of data is an indication of transparency about research design and methods and thus a replication exercise (i.e., a new experiment, test, or sample) shall not be required prior to each dissemination.

-With regard to analytic results related thereto, agency guidelines shall generally require sufficient transparency about data and methods that an independent reanalysis could be undertaken by a qualified member of the public.
+With regard to analytic results, agency guidelines shall generally require sufficient transparency about data and methods that an independent reanalysis could be undertaken by a qualified member of the public.
 These transparency standards apply to agency analysis of data from a single study as well as to analyses that combine information from multiple studies.